henok-401-javascript/note-lab4/README.md

 #### How to initialize/run your application (where applicable)

-* node index.js - a "add note"
-* node index.js - c "add category"
+* node index.js - a "add note" - c "add category" // to add note and category.
+* node index.js -d " specific ID" // how to delete from the database
+* node index.js -l  || -l "category name" // how to list notes name or category.

 #### Tests